guisaliba/guisaliba/README.md

   4. Try not to overwhelm yourself; <br>
   5. Don't compare yourself; <br>
   6. Practice, practice and practice; <br>
-  7. Let them underrate you.
+  7. Think only about your art.
 </samp>

 <br>